timeplus-io/docs/docs/v2-release-notes.md

 This page summarizes changes for each major update in Timeplus Enterprise v2 and Timeplus Proton, including new features and important bug fixes.

+## Jul 8, 2024

+A new [JDBC driver](https://github.com/timeplus-io/timeplus-native-jdbc) for Timeplus is now available, supporting both streaming and batch queries.
+Compared to the JDBC driver we released last year, this new driver talks to Timeplus via the TCP native  protocol, supporting an unlimited number of results with stronger performance.
+[Learn more](jdbc)

+### Timeplus Proton v1.5.12
+  * Updated the health check endpoint.
+Previously, http://localhost:8123/ping was used.
+Now, use either http://localhost:8123/timeplusd/ping or http://localhost:8123/proton/ping.
+  * Bug fix: We've fixed an issue where `select .. from table(kafka_ext_stream)` may become stuck if there are unexpected data in the topic.

+### Timeplus Enterprise v2.3.4
+  * Additional metrics shown in Data Lineage side panels, showing read/write throughput and number of rows.

+*Self-Hosted:*
+  * Additional license information shown in Workspace Settings: number of CPU cores included in the entitlement.

 ## Jun 24, 2024

 Timeplus Enterprise v2 is now available for cloud or self-hosted deployment.
 [See installation options](timeplus.com/product#selfhosted) for self-hosting.